-The lower part of the Lester Park section on the west side of the road provides the most complete sequence observed in the Hoyt Formation.
-A vertical sequence from Lithofacies 1 to Lithofacies 4 (Fig. 5) is represented.
-Depositional environments ranging from the lee of an oolite shoal upward to the lower intertidal zone are shown in the lower Lester Park section.
+Figure 14 shows the depositional environments ranging from the lee of an oolite shoal upward to the lower intertidal zone.
 The sequence seen here may have resulted from the lowering of sea level (regression) or from the depositional buildup of carbonates (progradation).